ilexbor/lintorium/README.md

 If you encounter any issues or have suggestions for improvements, please create an issue.

-When reporting a bug or requesting a new feature, please provide as much detail as possible to help us understand the problem or idea.
+When reporting a bug or requesting a new feature, please provide as much detail as possible to help understand the problem or idea.

 Including the following information is highly appreciated:
-- Steps to reproduce the issue (if applicable)
+- Steps to reproduce the issue
 - Expected behavior
 - Any error messages or logs
-- Your environment (Dart version, operating system, etc.)
+- Your environment (operating system, Dart version, etc.)

 Your feedback is valuable and will help improve the package!